rwth-i6/returnn/docs/user_guide/recurrent_subnet.rst

 To enable beam-search, a :class:`ChoiceLayer <returnn.tf.layers.rec.ChoiceLayer>` must be used.
 The choice layer will provide true labels as output during training.
 During search, it will extend the batch dimension by the ``beam_size`` and manage the sequences in the beam.
-For further information about the internals of beam-search, please have a look at :ref:`search`.
+For further information about the internals of beam-search, please have a look at :ref:`beam_search`.

 Additional Information
 ======================